cduncan20/Wall-Following-Robot-with-RL/wall_follow_qlearning/README_qlearning.md

 	1. Go the the following file location and open the following file:
 	    - File Location: */home/casey/catkin_ws/src/wall_follow_qlearning/src/* <br />
 	    - File Name: *triton_control_test_qlearning.cpp* <br />
 	2. Change the path for where the trained q-table is located and the q-table file name by changing the `q_table_file_path` and `q_table_file_name` variable values (Lines 47 & 48).
-For example, on my computer the values are as follows:
+For example, on my computer the values are as follows:<br />
-	    `string q_table_file_name = "qVals_qlearning_final";`
+	    `string q_table_file_name = "qVals_qlearning_final";`<br />
 	    `string q_table_write_file_path = "/home/casey/catkin_ws/src/wall_follow_qlearning/q_tables/";`
 	3. Change the training time to the disired number of seconds by changing the value of the `total_time` variable (line 84).
 It is currently set to 300.0 seconds, which is 5 minutes.
 	4. Run the launch file within the ROS package.
 This will open the gazebo world and simulate the robot wall following algorithm.
-This can be done by typing in the following command:
+This can be done by typing in the following command:<br />
 		`roslaunch wall_follow_qlearning wall_following_test_qlearning.launch`

 After completing the steps above, the triton robot should find a wall within the gazebo world and begin following it using the trained Q-Table.
 Please note that there is a 5 second delay before it begins.